-- It can be thinned with water to make slip in a variety of consistencies, from thin slip to very thick slips (AKA paste).
+- It can be thinned with water to make slip in a variety of consistencies, from thin slip to very thick paste.

 Powdered metal clay is convenient and versatile because it can be mixed with distilled water as needed to create lump clay, slip or paste in whatever quantity is desired.
 On the other hand, it can be tricky to mix to exactly the right consistency.
 The manufacturers provides mixing instructions for preparing their brands of powdered metal clay.
 Hadar Jacobson also has created a very helpful video for mixing Hadar's Clay powder into lump clay.

 Metal clay slip or paste is lump clay that has been thinned down to the consistency of a thick, viscous liquid or an even thicker paste.
 Its most common use is as a sort of "metal glue" to attach metal clay components together.
-Not all brands and versions of metal clay come in slip or paste form, but you can easily make your own by mashing drops of water (preferably distilled water) VERY GRADUALLY into a piece of lump clay with a palette knife.
+Not all brands and versions of metal clay come in slip or paste form, but you can easily make your own by mashing drops of water (preferably distilled water) a few drops at a time into a piece of lump clay with a palette knife.
 You can mix the slip directly in a slip jar or container (a very small jar or other container with a tight-fitting lid in which you will store the slip), but I find it much faster and easier to mix my slip on a piece of glass and then scrape it into a slip jar.
-Here are some the ways in which metal clay slip or paste can be used:

 - It can be painted on leaves in many thin layers to create metal leaves (the organic leaf burns off in the kiln).

 - It can be used as "glue" to join metal clay pieces together before firing, or to attach elements (like metal clay balls) to unfired metal clay.

 - It can be used to fill in very fine cracks in unfired clay.